cli-kit/lipsum/README.md

                     natural order which is likely the order that options were declared in however this is not guaranteed.
-Use false for the default sorting logic which favours options with more names, use true to sort lexicographically
+Use false for the default sorting logic which favours options with more names, use true to sort lexicographically using Array.prototype.sort.
-                    (Array.prototype.sort).
 Use 1 to sort by option string length (determined by the length of the help option string), reverse the order with -1.
  -f, --format=[value]
                     Set the help output format.